-Phoenix uses server-side and client-side components to interact, manage, and control backups in your File servers.
+Druva uses server-side and client-side components to interact, manage, and control backups in your File servers.

-Phoenix components for File server
+Druva components for File server

-- Phoenix Management Console: Phoenix Management Console is a web-based, unified console that provides complete visibility and the high-level understanding of the health status of File servers that you manage, wherever those File servers reside.
+- Management Console: Management Console is a web-based, unified console that provides complete visibility and the high-level understanding of the health status of File servers that you manage, wherever those File servers reside.
 You can globally view all your File servers located in your storage infrastructure, discover File servers, and configure them for backup, recovery, and archival of data.
-It provides Phoenix administrators with an ability to –
+It provides the administrators with an ability to –

 - Register and configure File servers for backup in their organization’s server infrastructure.

 - Control Druva activities by defining an administrative group, backup content, and backup policy.